 These packs are also designed to be heated or frozen — allowing you to choose the option that is most soothing for you.
 You can even heat them in the microwave, adding to their convenience.

 Their plastic covering allows the packs to be flexible.
-They can, therefore, fit many different parts of the body and provide relief where you need it — perineum, breasts, stomach, or head.
+They can fit many different parts of the body and provide relief where you need it — perineum, breasts, stomach, head, or back.

 - Pack of two.